 Getting old sucks.
 Flat out.
 This we all know however it isn’t until our bodies start aching and our hangovers start lasting longer that we really appreciate this term.
 Upon this realization, it’s too late.
 Wait, that sounds harsh.
 It’s not that it’s too late to travel; it’s just that you will never be as young as you are at this very moment.
 Seize the moment.
 Stop delaying.
 Live.

 Traveling while you are young lets you enjoy being young to the absolute fullest.
 Partying will still appeal to you.
 Drinking won’t leave you ill for days.
 The consequences just aren’t there yet.
 Staying in a dorm room won’t seem odd and it’s OK to eat and live cheap.
-When you live with someone or get married eating Raman Noodles or Kraft Diner is no longer OK.
-I can’t tell you how many times I used to eat cereal for diner in my early 20’s and loved it.
+When you live with someone sometimes eating Raman Noodles or Kraft Diner is no longer OK.
+I can’t tell you how many times I used to eat cereal for dinner in my early 20s and loved it.
 Point is you can happily get away with traveling efficiently while you are young.